 - Serkis Folk: They are created through Motion Capture with stuntmen doing their movements.

 - Was Once a Man: Apokoliptians have technologies or powers to turn creatures from the worlds they invade into Parademons.
 That includes humans.
-According to Wonder Woman, this happened to the forces that Steppenwolf fought mid-battle.
+According to Wonder Woman, this happened to the forces that Darkseid and Steppenwolf conquered on other worlds.

-- Winged Humanoid: They have insectoid wings, allowing them to fly and hover.
+- Winged Humanoid: They have two pairs of insectoid wings, allowing them to fly and hover.

-- What Measure Is a Non-Human?: Much like the Eyes of the Adversary, they are slain without hesitation by the heroes, who unlike Task Force X, are more traditionally heroic and avoid human fatalities for the most part.note
+- What Measure Is a Non-Human?: Much like the Eyes of the Adversary, they are slain without hesitation by the heroes who unlike Task Force X are more traditionally heroic and avoid human fatalities for the most part.note

 - Zerg Rush: Their guns have little effect against Batman's heavily armored Batmobile.
 So what do they do?
 They charge right through his heavy machine gun fire, taking large casualties in the process, in an attempt to physically swarm and rip apart the Batmobile with their bare hands.

-A Mother Box (also called a "Change Engine" by Silas and Victor Stone) is a perpetual energy matrix.
-It was created by the New Gods and takes the form of a cube.
+Mother Boxes (also called "Change Machines" by Silas and Victor Stone) are sentient perpetual energy matrices.
+They were created by the New Gods and take the form of cubes.

-Three Mother Boxes were brought to Earth by Steppenwolf during his attempted invasion thousands of years ago and were subsequently left in the hands of the Atlanteans, Amazons and humans after the invasion was repelled.
+Three Mother Boxes were brought to Earth by Steppenwolf or Darkseid (in the theatrical and Snyder cuts respectively) during their attempted invasions thousands of years ago and were subsequently left in the hands of the Atlanteans, Amazons and humans after the invasion was repelled.
 Millennia later, following the death of Superman, Steppenwolf comes back to Earth to find them and finally conquer the Earth to earn his place back in Darkseid's court.

-- Black Box: They have great powers, but the exact extent of them is unknown to most Earthlings.
+- Black Box: They have great powers, but the true extent of them is unknown to most Earthlings.

-- Dismantled Macguffin: Zeus, the king of the Gods of Olympus, separated the Unity into three Mother Boxes when Steppenwolf was defeated.
+- Dismantled Macguffin: Zeus, the king of the Gods of Olympus, separated the Unity into three Mother Boxes when Steppenwolf or Darkseid were defeated.
 The Amazons, Atlanteans and humans were all given one to keep hidden, and Steppenwolf came back millennia later to find them all and recreate the Unity.